hmanzoni/minesweeper/readme.md

 # Minesweeper Game :rocket:

-I create this simple game with the scope of get some practice with **Python** following the OOP principles :smiley:.
-I will acept any advice how to improve it and get more knowledge on OOP.
+I created this simple game with the aim of practicing my skills with **Python**, while following the OOP principles :smiley:.
+I welcome any advice on how to improve it and gain more knowledge on OOP.

 ## Prerequisites